 At Rhino’s Beef™, we’re as much about the prairie as we are about the beef: all-natural, free range, 100% grass-fed and grass-finished.
-Rhino’s Black Angus™ are a composite herd, assembled over several decades, the predominant contributor being black Angus.
+Rhino’s Black Angus™ are a composite herd, the predominant contributor being black Angus.
 Our cattle are raised in a low stress, humane, conscience driven, sustainable manner, without hormones or antibiotics (see Our Standards).

 This is our focus: tender beef.
 That focus strengthens the portion of our business devoted to supplying grass-fed producers with Rhino’s Black Angus™ superior stocker/feeder calves and breeding stock.
 At the same time, staying committed to supplying small producers with breeding stock and innovative products like The Eisbreaker™ hones our own ability to deliver quality grassfed beef.

 Principally, we raise grass fed beef because this production model makes the best use of our resources.
 Grass is what we have, and plenty of it.
-Nevertheless, we know three things: One, our cows live long, productive lives on this diet.
-Two, this beef is tender, tasty and healthy.
-Three, without the love and support of a lot of people, we would not be able to produce this beef.
+Nevertheless, we know two things: One, this beef is tender, tasty and healthy.
+Two, without the love and support of a lot of people, we would not be able to produce this beef.
 God willing, we will continue to raise beef this way, the way our ancestors did, for a good many years to come.